 So this is where “Shop The Perimeter” really comes in.
 The produce section is your friend, ESPECIALLY if you’re just learning how to eat clean.
 Load up when you can, as you’ll want most of your eating plan to be generated from this section of the store.

 - Onions of any variety

 When you do venture into the aisles of the store, you should only be there for a few, food-related items such as:

 - Tea – particularly green tea

 - Canned items with no added sugar – There is a lot of debate as to whether or not canned items, even without added sugar, are clean due to the BPA’s in the cans.
 But if you do decide to purchase things like beans or tomato sauce in a can, read the ingredients!
 There should be no added sugar (sugar, evaporated cane juice, dextrose, fructose, corn syrup, high fructose corn syrup, etc…) in the list.
 Also, watch the sodium content in canned goods.
-It can add up quick!
-There are also more and more BPA free cans on the market these days.
-Costco is a great source for that as is Whole Foods.
+It can add up quickly!
+There are also more BPA-free cans on the market these days.
+Costco is a great source for them, as is Whole Foods.

 - Dry beans and legumes – like lentils, black beans, chickpeas, etc.

 - Whole wheat or whole grain (like brown rice) pasta